 friend in a ride off (and the times when they beat

-– left to dry rot, mildew, and be home to mice?
-I wondered
+to dry rot, be forgotten, and eventually be tossed to the

-decided that the best way to preserve my precious memories
+decided that the best way to preserve my ribbons

-and other events I have helped others to solve the problem
+creating my first ribbon quilts, I have helped hundreds of others to solve the problem

 of what to do with their ribbons.